At a Glance - Factoring

 This one is a little tricky.
 How do we get the x all by itself?
 We can't exactly declare a quarantine.
 Instead, look at the left-hand side of the equation, and factor out x:

-Multiply this out, and you will see that it works.
-We can rewrite the original equation as
+Multiply this out, and you'll see that it works.
+We can rewrite the original equation as:

 Solve the equation xy + yz = xz for y.